braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ## Use Case and Implementation Walkthrough

 There are three push notification content extension types provided.
-Each type has a concept walkthrough, potential use cases, and a look into how Push notification variables may look and be used in the Braze dashboard:
+Each type has a concept walkthrough, potential use cases, and a look into how push notification variables may look and be used in the Braze dashboard:
 - [Interactive Push Notification](#interactive-push-notification)
 - [Personalized Push Notifications](#personalized-push-notifications)
 - [Information Capture Push Notifications](#information-capture-push-notification)

 ### Interactive Push Notification

 Push notifications can respond to user actions inside a content extension.
 As of iOS 12, content extensions now have the option of being interactive!
-This interactivity offers many possibilities to get your users engaged in your push notification and your service.
+This interactivity offers many possibilities to get your users engaged in your push notification.
 This can be achieved by having your users expand the push notification they receive.

 ![Push Content Extension][12]{: style="border:0"}

 #### Dashboard Configuration

-To set up a custom view in the dashboard you must notify Braze you would like to use a custom category, register the category, and then toggle notification buttons on.
-While notifications buttons aren't directly used, they are required to signal which view to display in the content extension.
-The pre-registered custom iOS category you provide is then checked against the code.
+To set up a custom view in the dashboard you must toggle on notification buttons and enter your custom category.
+The pre-registered custom iOS category you provide is then checked against the code in the .plist of your Notification Content Extension Target.

 {% alert tip %}
 Since pushes with content extensions aren't always apparent, it is recommended to include a call to action to push your users to expand their push notifications.